dispatchrun/dispatch-proto/README.md

 - **Multi-Tenant Data Pipelines**

-Dispatch differs from alternative solutions by allowing developers top write simple Python code as if it was a local application: it has a **minimal API footprint**, which usually only requires using a function decorator (no complex framework to learn), failure recovery is built-in by default for transient errors like rate limits or timeouts, with a **zero-configuration** model.
+Dispatch differs from alternative solutions by allowing developers top write simple Python code: it has a **minimal API footprint**, which usually only requires using a function decorator (no complex framework to learn), failure recovery is built-in by default for transient errors like rate limits or timeouts, with a **zero-configuration** model.

 To interact with the Dispatch scheduler, the client SDK uses this module to generate [connectrpc][connectrpc] or [gRPC][grpc] clients and servers.